-I was also the Director and Audio Lead of Team Junkfish.
+Before my current stint with the company, I was a Director at Team Junkfish.
 In 2015 they released a survival horror game called Monstrum, which was nominated for TIGA, Develop and BAFTA Scotland awards.
 I also handled the PR and marketing at Team Junkfish on top of the audio and directorial duties.

 I’m a graduate of the University of Abertay Dundee via Ayr College in Sound Production, with a focus on audio implementation in games and the use of 3D sound.

 In November 2015 I was voted onto the IGDA Scotland board on a two year term, and in 2017 was re-elected once again as the group has grown.
 We are currently looking to formalise at a Scottish Charity to strentghen our efforts in supporting the Scottish game development community.